PingOne

 Steps

-1. Using a text editor, open the <pc-path>conf/application.properties file.
+1. In a text editor, open the <pc-path>conf/application.properties file.

-2. Use the configuration information on the PingOne Applications page to update the following values in the application.properties file.
+2. Use the configuration information on the Applications page in the PingOne admin console to update the following values in the application.properties file.

 Watch for unwanted line breaks when pasting values into this file.